Generalization performance of narrow one-hidden layer networks in the teacher-student setting: The limit of large number of hidden units

 The replica analysis led to a major simplification: it allowed us to transform the original optimization problem in eq.\eqref{eq: non-convex_opt_problem} spanning over an $N\times K$-dimensional space, into the $K \times K$-dimensional extremization problem in eq.~\eqref{eq:final_mean_free_energy}.
 Solving this problem analytically for an arbitrary $K$ is generally intractable.
 In this work, we consider the limit where $K \rightarrow \infty$ but slower than $N$, meaning that $K/N \rightarrow 0$ as in classical and recent works on committee machines~\cite{barkai_broken_1992,engel_storage_1992,baldassi_properties_2019, schwarze_discontinuous_1993,schwarze_learning_1993-1,aubin_committee_2018, nishiyama_solution_2025}.
 In this limit, as suggested in~\cite{schwarze_learning_1993}, it is reasonable to look for solutions of eq.~\eqref{eq:final_mean_free_energy} of the form:

 with the $K$-dimensional all-ones column vector $\textbf{1}_K$.
-Indeed, when the off-diagonal part of $o$ is nonzero, the ansatz describes solutions that are symmetric under permutations of the hidden units.
-In contrast, when the off-diagonal part of $o$ is zero, the ansatz captures solutions in which each student hidden unit specializes by correlating with a specific hidden unit of the teacher committee machine.
+Indeed, when the diagonal part $o_d$ is zero, the ansatz describes solutions that are symmetric under permutations of the hidden units.
+In contrast, when $o_d$ is nonzero, the ansatz captures solutions in which each student hidden unit specializes by correlating with a specific hidden unit of the teacher committee machine.
 Note that this symmetric-committee ansatz further reduces the dimensionality of the extremization problem in eq.~\eqref{eq:final_mean_free_energy} from $K \times K$ to $2$ for each overlap parameter.

 In the following, we show in full detail how to apply this ansatz in the energetic potential.
 We instead just provide the final expression for the interaction and the entropic potential, since applying the symmetric-committee ansatz in this case is straightforward.